takelley1/linux-notes/programming.md

 - [Function names are the opposite - SHORTER function names in wider scopes, LONGER function names in narrower scopes](https://youtu.be/2a_ytyt9sf8?list=PLmmYSbUCWJ4x1GO839azG_BBw8rkh-zOj&t=3258)

 - Rules of [Test-driven Development](https://youtu.be/58jGpV2Cg50?list=PLmmYSbUCWJ4x1GO839azG_BBw8rkh-zOj&t=1436)
-  1. You're not allowed to write any production code until you've first written a test that fails, because the production code doesn't exist
+  1. You're not allowed to write any production code until you've first written a test that fails (the test fails because the production code doesn't exist)
   2. You're not allowed to write more of a test than what is sufficient for it to fail
   3. You're not allowed to write any more production code than what is sufficient to pass the failing test
   - When following these rules, all the code you're working on was fully-functional 1 minute ago